SSWConsulting/SSW.Rules.Content/rules/maui-cross-platform/rule.md

 ### Frameworks - Pros and Cons

-Here is a nice graphic that gives a quick run down of the pros and cons of different frameworks:
+Here is a nice graphic that gives a quick run-down of the pros and cons of different frameworks:

 ![Figure: Mobile frameworks all have different strong suits](cross-platform-apps-pros-and-cons.png)